tropicaltux/denvclustr/cmd/denvclustr_schema/README.md

 # Denvclustr Schema Generator

-This utility generates a JSON schema for the denvclustr configuration.
+This utility generates a JSON schema for the denvclustr file.
 The schema can be used for validation and auto-completion in editors that support JSON schemas.

 ## Usage